pokt-network/pocket/persistence/docs/README.md

 Short-term (i.e. simpler starter) tasks:

 - [ ] DOCUMENT: Need to do a better job at documenting the process of paused apps being turned into unstaking apps.
-- [ ] CLEANUP: Remove unused parameters from `the PostgresContext` interface (i.e. see where \_ is used in the implementation such as in `InsertFisherman`)
+- [ ] CLEANUP: Remove unused parameters from `the PostgresContext` interface (i.e. see where \_ is used in the implementation such as in `InsertWatcher`)
 - [ ] IMPROVE: Consider converting all address params from bytes to string to avoid unnecessary encoding
 - [ ] CLEANUP(#76): Review all the `gov_*.go` related files and simplify the code
 - [ ] REFACTOR/DISCUSS: Should we prefix the functions in the `PersistenceModule` with the Param / Actor it's impacting to make autocomplete in implementation better?
 - [ ] DISCUSS: Consider removing all `Set` methods (e.g. `SetAccountAmount`) and replace with `Add` (e.g. `AddAccountAmount`) by having it leverage a "default zero".
-- [ ] REFACTOR(https://github.com/pokt-network/pocket/issues/102): Split `account` and `pool` into a shared actor (e.g. like fisherman/validator/servicer/application) and simplify the code in half
+- [ ] REFACTOR(https://github.com/pokt-network/pocket/issues/102): Split `account` and `pool` into a shared actor (e.g. like watcher/validator/servicer/application) and simplify the code in half
 - [ ] CLEANUP: Remove `tokens` or `stakedTokens` in favor of using `amount` everywhere since the denomination is not clear.
 As a follow up.
 Consider a massive rename to make the denomination explicit.

 Mid-term (i.e. new feature or major refactor) tasks: